raypeng/DGBDT/index.md

 ![OpenMP](assets/runtime-openmp.png)

+Our final sequential version observes massive improvements over both sci-kit learn and the traditional decision tree learning algorithm.
+This is the optimized sequential version we will use as a baseline later.
 Note that although our accuracy has also decreased slightly due to the approximate nature of our histogram binning, the reduction is small (on the order of 0.1) and not much of a concern if we used our algorithm in an ensemble method (which